SergeSyntax/premade/packages/ms-common/README.md

 # ms-common

+> ⚠️ **Note:** This package relies heavily on environment variables for configuration.
+Ensure that all required variables are properly set in your environment to prevent runtime errors or unexpected behavior.

 a reusable library designed to streamline common operations such as database connections, logging, and event handling.
 It is optimized for use in projects under the **media-premade** ecosystem.

 ## Table of Contents